Oriole (Baseball) Park (and outdoor theatre), Baltimore, Maryland - August 16, 1916

 NOTE: This baseball stadium was the home of the Baltimore Oriloes from 1916 through 1944, when the wooden structure was destroyed in a fire.
 This team was in the minor-league International League, and relocated to Richmond, Virginia when the St. Louis Browns moved to Baltimore in 1954 to become the Baltimore Orioles.

-evenings.
-It was likely only used for films during the summer months,
+in the evenings.
+It was likely only used for films during the summer

-as Baltimore gets quite cold in the winter.
-There were no air-conditioned
+months, as Baltimore gets quite cold in the winter.
+There were no

 Last Modified May 4, 2016